shankar-trainer/hello-world/docker-app/java-docker/spring_mvn_jpa/readme.txt

+ip address
+in application.properties
+add database url ip from docker from ip address command

 docker image build -t docker-boot-intro .

 docker image history boot-docker-intro command you'll see a breakdown of the various layers in the image